UpLib/Liberland/settlement/wood-material.md

 Since Liberland will need a lot of wood, I strongly urge us to first purchase the wood from the "Croatian Forests".
 Of course there is a great probability that they refuse.
 But this is not a reason not to try it at least.
 <br>

 Planted wood
 ------------
-It would be fair to either buy the existing already planted wood, or to let the "Croatian Forest" finish their work there.
+On the long term, it would also be fair to either buy the existing already planted wood, or to let the "Croatian Forest" finish their work there.

 Liberland could :